tillitis/tillitis-key1/doc/quickstart.md

 $ make prog_flash
 ```

+After programming, the Tillitis Key 1 USB stick can be connected to
-After programming, when your device is connected to the host, it would boot the
+your computer (use the USB-C-to-A adapter if needed) and will boot the
 firmware.
-When boot has completed, the device will start flashing the LED
+When boot has completed it will start flashing the LED
 white.
-This indicates that the device is ready to receive and measure an app.
+This indicates that it is ready to receive and measure an app.

 # Device personalization

-To personalize the device, you need to modify the hex file that contains the
+To personalize Tillitis Key 1, you need to modify the hex file that
-Unique Device Secret (UDS).
-You should also update the Unique Device Identity
+contains the Unique Device Secret (UDS).
+You should also update the
-(UDI).
-These hex files are located in `hw/application_fpga/data/`.
-Note that
+Unique Device Identity (UDI).
+These hex files are located in
-after modify the files in this directory, you need to rebuild and program the
+`hw/application_fpga/data/`.
+Note that after modify the files in this
+directory, you need to rebuild and program the device again (as
-device again (as above).
+above).

 To make this easier there is a tool that can generate these files.
-The tool can
+The
-be found in `hw/application_fpga/tools/tpt`.
-The tool allow you to supply a
+tool can be found in `hw/application_fpga/tools/tpt`.
+The tool allow
-secret used as part of the UDS generation.
-The tool can be run interactively,
+you to supply a secret used as part of the UDS generation.
+The tool
-or by suppling inputs on the command line:
+can be run interactively, or by suppling inputs on the command line:

 ```
 usage: tpt.py [-h] [-v] [--uss USS] [--vid VID] [--pid PID] [--rev REV] [--serial SERIAL]